<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1054204612164054&amp;ev=PageView&amp;noscript=1">

 • How they added further value to those initiatives by drawing the bigger picture.

-• Therefore, the ideal candidate should excel in creating and analyzing financial forecasts to ensure the projects they pursue are well within the departmental budget AND amplify the organization's potential.
+Therefore, the ideal candidate should excel in creating and analyzing financial forecasts to ensure the projects they pursue are well within the departmental budget and amplify the organization's potential.

-Qualified executive directors will be able to strategize a plan on how to train their workforce and drive them in the right direction.
+• Assess current talent supply and demand to see if the candidate can realistically achieve business goals.
+Qualified executive directors will be able to strategize a plan on how to train or utilize their workforce and drive them in the right direction.

 Sample Answer